TechsCode-Team/UltraEconomyWiki/features/mob_drops.md

 <br>

 ## Creating Mob Drop
-For create a new Mob Drop you should click on the Anvil in the bottom-right (Called `Create MobDrop`).
+For create a new Mob Drop you should click on the Anvil in the bottom-right (Called `Create Drop`).
 <br>

 ![Create Mob Drop](https://i.imgur.com/oud1qgX.png)
 <br>

 After you clicked it you should decide in what currency the money should be dropped.
-You can edit it by clicking the Grass Block in the bottom-left (Called `Disable MobDrops in Worlds`).
 <br>

 ![Currency Money](https://i.imgur.com/IGmSEDL.png)